 In the five years I’ve been self-employed, I’ve worked in multiple home offices, coffee shops, and co-working spaces.
 I’ve even experimented with different office layouts and strategies.
 These experiences have taught me what it takes to be the most productive you can be when you work from home.

 Productivity in the home office is important for all telecommuters — whether you’re a self-employed solo entrepreneur whose annual revenue is determined in part by your effectiveness, or a company employee (temporarily) working remotely who needs to prove they can do the job as efficiently from the couch as they would in a cubicle.

-If you are one of the 42 percent of Americans that began working from home in 2020, according to Stanford University, or simply someone interested in the proven higher productivity of working from home (according to a survey by Airtasker), here are some of our top recommendations to ensure a pleasant — and productive — experience in the home office.
+If you are one of the 45 percent of Americans that remain partly or entirely remote as a result of the COVID-19 pandemic, or simply someone interested in the proven higher productivity of working from home (according to a survey by Airtasker), here are some of our top recommendations to ensure a pleasant — and productive — experience in the home office.

 1. Avoid High-Traffic Areas